jkrebian/jkrebian.github.io/content/authors/admin/_index.md

     url: https://jkacme.mintlify.com/

 # Short bio (displayed in user profile at end of posts)
-bio: Foundation Owner and CEO of Non-profit organization, an Hobbyist in web learnings.
+Bio: Foundation Owner and CEO of Non-profit organization, an Hobbyist in web learnings.

 # Social Networking